 It took me 3 visits to Delhi to realise this important Delhi travel tip so I’m going to tell you now, so you don’t make the same mistake.

 There’s an area in Delhi called ‘Paharganj‘ which is located close to New Delhi Train Station.
 This may seem like a popular area of Delhi to stay in because it’s well located to the train station and it has a huge concentration of accommodation on the likes of Booking.com, in fact, it’s known as the backpacker area of Delhi.
 However, Paharganj isn’t a nice area.

 Paharganj has a busy main bazaar with many shops aimed at tourists but it is too overwhelming.
 It has budget accommodation and from my experience, the hotels are budget quality and will leave you disappointed.
 Therefore, I really do not recommend you stay in this area of Delhi.

-Old Delhi is another popular area of Delhi to visit (more on that below) but saying here is a big mistake too.
+Old Delhi is another popular area of Delhi to visit (more on that below) but staying here is a big mistake too.